lifegraph/musicparty/README.md

 ----------
 Music Party is a device that passively streams your favorite music with the tap of an RFID-enabled device.
 It links the unique ID of your RFID device (like [Charlie Cards](http://www.mbta.com/fares_and_passes/charlie/) and [Clipper Cards](https://www.clippercard.com/ClipperWeb/index.do)) to the Facebook ID of the user, which gives it the ability to find a user’s favorite artists from Facebook and stream them through [Tomahawk](http://blog.tomahawk-player.org/post/41518909327/toma-hk-api-making-music-hacks-easier-since-2013).

+You can see an example of what you're going to build [here](http://musicparty.herokuapp.com/westhall/party)!

 All the final code for the project can be found in this repository.
 We've also have open-sourced the [Music Party API server](https://github.com/lifegraph/musicparty-server) repository in case you want to glimpse at the back end or make your own.

 __Note: this tutorial will only work for OSX and Linux users (unless you already have the .NET Framework already installed on your Windows PC) because of a requirement in the serialport package we use.
 We're working to make it cross platform and we'll update this tutorial as soon as we do.__